laravel-the-hidden-treasures/collections/README.md

 **Notes:**

-This method returns the value of the item we 've just pulled and removes it also from the collection.
+This method returns the value of the item we 've just pulled and removes it also from the collection without updating the keys.
 If the key we want doesn't exist a fallback value is returned and the collection stays as it is.

 ## put()